Movies Anywhere: Expansion to third-party foreign outside non-Disney film studios

 On January 31, 2019, Ultraviolet announced that it would terminate its services on July 31, 2019, owing to increased support for Movies Anywhere.
 While Lionsgate and Paramount dropped out of that service in July and December 2018, they have not made any transition to Movies Anywhere.
 MGM, the remaining studio that continued to utilize Ultraviolet, also did not transition to Movies Anywhere (although some co-productions with other studios are available on Movies Anywhere).

 In March 2020, amid the COVID-19 pandemic, Movies Anywhere began to add features allowing digital sharing of purchases.
 That month, "Screen Pass" entered closed beta, which allowed users to share up to three films per month and gave recipients 14 days to watch each shared film.
 Once a film is played from Screen Pass, recipients are then given a 72-hour window to finish the film.
 Screen Pass was officially released in September 2020.
 In July 2020, the service also added "Watch Together".
 Both features were discontinued on May 1, 2023.
 In August 2020, DirecTV became the first satellite TV provider to join the Movies Anywhere platform.

 On October 31, 2025, Google abruptly withdrew support for Movies Anywhere.
-The decision is believed to be tied to a current carriage dispute between YouTube TV and Disney.
+The decision is believed to be tied to a carriage dispute between YouTube TV and Disney.
+This dispute was settled by November 14, but it took over a month for Movies Anywhere to regain support from Google.

+On May 28, 2026, Lionsgate announced they would be joining the service in June 2026, with 225 of their most high-profile films being added during the initial phase, and approximately 100 films being added per month throughout the rest of 2026 and early 2027.